CalebCavilla/SuperMarioNEAT/README.md

 https://github.com/user-attachments/assets/17d98a88-48c2-4cd0-a056-747a950ec7b7

 After training the bot for ~10 hrs over 2235 generations, the NEAT algorithm produces a top performer Network capable of completing world 1-1 with 100% certainty.
+The entire genome history, neat-checkpoint histroy, final video, and final genome can be found in the Solution folder.
+If you wish to reproduce my exact setup deterministcally, run train.py on neat-checkpoint-371 (we lost the first 370 generations :< ).

+# Environment Setup (Windows)

+python -m venv venv
+venv\Scripts\activate
+pip install -r requirements.txt

+# Usage